farhanangullia/nas/README.md

 This monorepo is a collection of components and services which makes up the network access service.

-`nas-api` is a Go HTTP serving application for interacting with clients.
+`nas-api` is a HTTP serving application written in Go for interacting with clients.
 It conforms to the clean architecture approach and leverages on Go kit framework.

-`nas-consumers` contains event driven serverless functions for executing business logic and serverless framework templates for deployments.
+`nas-consumers` contains event driven serverless functions written in Python for executing business logic and serverless framework templates for deployments.

-`nas-iac` contains infrastructure as code (Terraform) to deploy the services.
+`nas-iac` contains infrastructure as code written in Terraform to deploy the services.

 ## CI